Quentin-Willems/Smart-EV-Charge-AI/README.md

 ## 🚀 Key Features

 - **AI-Driven Predictions**
-  Trains and selects the best model from a set of machine learning algorithms (Random Forest, XGBoost, AutoARIMA, or TCN) to forecast hourly electricity prices.
+  Trains and selects the best model from a set of machine learning algorithms (Random Forest, XGBoost, ARIMA or TCN) to forecast hourly electricity prices.
 Model selection is based on performance metrics like MAE and RMSE.

 - **Custom Recommendations**
   Users select a date and province to get tailored charging advice, including the top 4 cheapest hours and contextual insights (e.g., solar/wind influences).